ReSurfEMG/ReSurfEMG/docs/developers.rst

 The Traditional Ways
 ^^^^^^^^^^^^^^^^^^^^

-Regradless of the downsides of this approach, we try to support more common ways to work with Python projects.
+Regardless of the downsides of this approach, we try to support more common ways to work with Python projects.
 It's a common practice to "install" a project during development by either using `pip install --editable` command, or by using `conda` environment files.

 We provide limited support for approaches not based on Anaconda right now.
-For instance, if you want to work on the project using `pip`, you could try it, and contact us:
+For instance, if you want to work on the project using `pip`, you could try it, and contact us: resurfemg@gmail.com

 .